shogunxam/dualmonitortool/README.txt

 --------

 This is a small tool that when started resides in the System Tray.
-It allows you to assign a hot key which when pressed will capture the image on the primary screen and (optionally) display it on the secondary screen.
+It allows you to assign a hotkey which when pressed will capture the image on the primary screen and (optionally) display it on the secondary screen.

-It remembers previous screen captures (up to a configurable number) and these may be reviewed later on and either copied to the clipboard or saved as a PNG file.
+It remembers previous screen captures (up to a configurable number) and these may be reviewed later on and either copied to the clipboard or saved as PNG files.

 Uninstall